You are viewing a story from harrypotterfanfiction.com

 She didn’t understand how her friend Micah could do this on a regular basis.
-She’d always thought that he was a little cracked for joining Werewolf Capture, but now that she was actually out here, she was starting to seriously consider the possibility that he was actually insane.
+She’d always thought that he was a little cracked for joining Werewolf Capture, but now that she was actually out here, she was starting to seriously consider the possibility that he genuinely needed a Healer.

 There was something about werewolves that made her skin crawl in a way that trolls and acromantulas and manticores didn’t; the idea of a human being trapped inside a bloodthirsty wolf’s body made her feel deeply uncomfortable, and having to consider her opponent’s well-being went against every fibre of self-preservation in her body.
 Nobody cared if she killed a murderous kelpie or a troll.
 Plenty of people – herself included – would care if she killed a werewolf.